YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Work with whichever instance was your last originating instance; if you followed the replication exercise above, this is the Paris instance.
 This is mostly a matter of convenience - as you know from the replication exercises, any instance can be switched to a primary role, and other instances can be swiched to secondary roles following a MUPIP JOURNAL ROLLBACK BACKWARD FETCHRESYNC command with the primary instance.

 Prepare for backups by creating a :code:`jnlex/backup` subdirectory where you can put your backups.
 In that directory, copy the :code:`jnlex_env` and :code:`ydb.gld` files from the :code:`jnlex` directory, naming the former to :code:`jnlex_bak_env`.
 Edit :code:`jnlex_bak_env` to  set the :code:`ydb_dir` environment variable to point to the :code:`backup` subdirectory.
-Note that since the file names in each segent of the global directory point to the corresponding files in the :code:`$ydb_dir` directory, changing the value of :code:`ydb_dir` suffices to have the global directory point to the database files in the subdirectory, and no change to the global directory is required,
+Note that since the file names in each segment of the global directory point to the corresponding files in the :code:`$ydb_dir` directory, changing the value of :code:`ydb_dir` suffices to have the global directory point to the database files in the subdirectory, and no change to the global directory is required.

 .. code-block:: bash

-   yottadbuser@paris:~/jnlex$ mkdir backup ; cd backup
+   ydbuser@paris:~/jnlex$ mkdir backup ; cd backup
-   yottadbuser@paris:~/jnlex/backup$ cp ../jnlex_env jnlex_bak_env
+   ydbuser@paris:~/jnlex/backup$ cp ../jnlex_env jnlex_bak_env
-   yottadbuser@paris:~/jnlex/backup$ cp ../ydb.gld ./
+   ydbuser@paris:~/jnlex/backup$ cp ../ydb.gld ./
-   yottadbuser@paris:~/jnlex/backup$ nano jnlex_bak_env
+   ydbuser@paris:~/jnlex/backup$ nano jnlex_bak_env
-   yottadbuser@paris:~/jnlex/backup$ cat jnlex_bak_env
+   ydbuser@paris:~/jnlex/backup$ cat jnlex_bak_env
    export ydb_dist=$(pkg-config --variable=prefix yottadb)
    export ydb_routines=". $ydb_dist/libyottadbutil.so"
    alias yottadb=$ydb_dist/yottadb